deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Wilde fell in love almost instantly, stupid name or not.
 The sentiment expressed itself as a long whistle.

 “I thought you’d like it,” Meereo said, sounding smug.
 He stepped forward and met his counterparts with that weird blend of playfulness and solemnity that was uniquely Gaoian.
-Introductions were made, and then Goruu gave them a tour of the ship while Meereo and Halti hung back and contributed little details here and there.
+Introductions were made, and then Goruu gave them a tour of the ship while Meereo and Hiyel hung back and contributed little details here and there.

 It wasn’t exactly spacious inside.
-In fact it reminded Wilde of his Nanna and Grandpa’s caravan, that he’d stayed in when visiting them for Christmas.
+In fact, it reminded Wilde of his Nanna and Grandpa’s caravan that he’d stayed in when visiting them for Christmas.
 It was built around Gaoian sensibilities about sleeping, so rather than bunks there was just a kind of nest, on top of most of their storage space.
 There was a small flameless kitchen with a table just big enough for five blokes who liked each other to squeeze in around.
 And then there was an armory and prep room at the top of the ramp that was bigger than the living space by a wide margin.
 Room enough to suit up, clean their weapons, all that stuff.

 And then there was their pilot, Tooko.
 He was a Firefang himself, and maybe the smallest Gaoian adult that Wilde had ever met, counterbalanced by a particularly impressive fluffy tail and interesting curls of black fur at the tips of his ears.
 If most Gaoians looked rather like raccoons, then Tooko looked more like a grey fox.